 And that view from the back door to the pergola?

 It looks just like summer. 🙂

-PPPS If you have tips for cleaning cushions, I’d love to file them in my cushion-cleaning idea book. 🙂
+PS If you have tips for cleaning cushions, I’d love to file them in my cushion-cleaning idea book. 🙂